donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 However, this calculation of $M_2$ is only allowed when P1 is stationary.

 $M_2$ can be only achieved at P1 by lending extra force on P1 to cancel the recoil from Bar2.

- There is another lent moment on P0 with this force, so this require another payback from P0.
+There is another lent moment on P0 with this force, so this requires another payback from P0.